 - a.
 BRS Pediatrics: There are questions at the end of the chapters and a comprehensive exam in the back of the book.
 There is a TON of good information in here. - b.
 Casefiles Pediatrics. - c.
 Pretest Pediatrics - d.
 Pediatrics Clerkship Review from Univ. of Texas San Antonio - e.
 First Aid for the Pediatrics Clerkship: It's super in depth and way too much for shelf prep.
-Good source for looking up information while on the clerkship.

-f.
-Emma Holiday Review Videos
+Good source for looking up information while on the clerkship. - f.
+Emma Holiday Review Videos - g.
+Dr. High Yield Pediatrics Videos - h.
+Divine Intervention Peds Shelf Review Video - a.
+Watch video or download the pdf of his slides and go through them yourself

 \\What are Slide exams?
 This is a quiz that accounts for 10% of your final grade in the pediatrics clerkship.
 Any information from the assigned Aquifer cases is fair game for the Slide exam!
+The exam typically draws from materials found in the summary guides provided at the end of each case.
 Plus do practice questions - these will help for the slide and the shelf!